 Visit Oakland produces a complete strategic plan and annual report.
-All details on current marketing, sales and PR programs can be found at visitoakland.org/partner.
-Below are some key highlights of what has been accomplished with the limited funding:
+All details on current marketing, sales and PR programs can be found at www.visitoakland.com/partner.
+Below are some key highlights of what has been accomplished in the first term of the OTBID 2015: